 Compressor blades are small airfoils and are subject to the same aerodynamic principles that apply to any airfoil.
-A compressor blade has an angle of attack which is a result of inlet air velocity and the compressor's rotational velocity.
-These two forces combine to form a vector, which defines the airfoil's actual angle of attack to the approaching inlet air.
+A compressor blade has an AOA that is a result of inlet air velocity and the compressor's rotational velocity.
+These two forces combine to form a vector, which defines the airfoil's actual AOA to the approaching inlet air.

-A compressor stall is an imbalance between the two vector quantities, inlet velocity and compressor rotational speed.
-Compressor stalls occur when the compressor blades' angle of attack exceeds the critical angle of attack.
+A compressor stall is an imbalance between the two vector quantities, inlet velocity, and compressor rotational speed.
+Compressor stalls occur when the compressor blades' AOA exceeds the critical AOA.
 At this point, smooth airflow is interrupted and turbulence is created with pressure fluctuations.
 Compressor stalls cause air flowing in the compressor to slow down and stagnate, sometimes reversing direction.
-[Figure 6-28]
+[Figure 7-28]

-Figure 6-28.
+Figure 7-28.
 Comparison of normal and distorted airflow into the compressor section.

 Compressor stalls can be transient and intermittent or steady and severe.
 Indications of a transient/intermittent stall are usually an intermittent "bang" as backfire and flow reversal take place.
 If the stall develops and becomes steady, strong vibration and a loud roar may develop from the continuous flow reversal.
 Often, the flight deck gauges do not show a mild or transient stall, but they do indicate a developed stall.
 Typical instrument indications include fluctuations in rpm and an increase in exhaust gas temperature.
 Most transient stalls are not harmful to the engine and often correct themselves after one or two pulsations.
 The possibility of severe engine damage from a steady state stall is immediate.
-Recovery must be accomplished by quickly reducing power, decreasing the aircraft's angle of attack, and increasing airspeed.
+Recovery must be accomplished by quickly reducing power, decreasing the aircraft's AOA, and increasing airspeed.

 Although all gas turbine engines are subject to compressor stalls, most models have systems that inhibit them.
-One system uses a variable inlet guide vane (VIGV) and variable stator vanes, which direct the incoming air into the rotor blades at an appropriate angle.
+One system uses a variable inlet guide vane (VIGV) and variable stator vanes that direct the incoming air into the rotor blades at an appropriate angle.
 To prevent air pressure stalls, operate the aircraft within the parameters established by the manufacturer.
 If a compressor stall does develop, follow the procedures recommended in the AFM/POH.